Mickey Mantle Baseball Cards: Top Ten To Invest In Right Now

 While Berk Ross cards don’t get the same attention as any Bowman or Topps Mickey Mantle issues, I like the investment potential on this one.

-First, it is quite scarce relative to any other mainstream issues of the time; PSA has graded only 350 1952 Berk Ross Mantle cards.
+First, it is pretty scarce relative to any other mainstream issues of the time; PSA has graded only 350 1952 Berk Ross Mantle cards.

-Second, it is relatively affordable, given the scarcity, as compared to the other 1951 and 1952 Mantle baseball cards.
+Second, given its scarcity, it is relatively affordable compared to the other 1951 and 1952 Mantle baseball cards.

 6. 1953 Bowman Mickey Mantle #59